A remarkably simple covariant graviton propagator in Anti-de Sitter spacetime

 \paragraph*{Set-up} We work in Euclidean signature and write the full metric, $\bar g$, as a sum of the background metric, $g$, and a perturbation around it, $h$.
 Our starting point will be the BRST invariant action for $h$ obtained from the EH action for $\bar g$ by rewriting $\bar g_{\mu\nu}=g_{\mu\nu}+h_{\mu\nu}$.
 The full action is given by

 where $h$ is the fluctuating graviton field, $b$ and $c$ are the antighost and ghost fields, the semicolon denotes that $g$ is a background field, and \begin{widetext}

-\end{widetext} where we use the conventions in \cite{Polchinski:1998rq}.
+\end{widetext} where we use the conventions in \cite{Polchinski:1998rq} for the BRST transformations.
 Here $\kappa$ is the gravitational coupling constant related to Newton's constant by $\kappa^2=8\pi G_N$, $\Lambda$ is the cosmological constant, $\bar\nabla$ and $\bar R$ are the covariant derivative and the Ricci scalar induced by the metric $\bar g$, and $\nabla$ is the covariant derivative induced by the metric $g$.
-The gauge fixing function $F^\mu(h)$ in \eqref{gauge fixing} is the most general covariant gauge fixing term one can write down for a spin-$2$ field \cite{Capper:1979ej}.
-Because it contains two terms, there are also two independent gauge fixing parameters, $\alpha$ and $\beta$.\footnote{This is unlike in the case of a spin-$1$ field for which the most general covariant gauge fixing term is $1/(2\xi)\int\mathrm{d}^{d+1}x\sqrt{g}\left(\nabla^\mu A_\mu\right)^2$ and depends on a single gauge fixing parameter $\xi$.} In the ghost action $S_{\rm gh}[b,c,h;g]$ in \eqref{ghost} we separated the ghost kinetic term from the (infinite number of) interaction terms between the ghosts and the graviton.
+The gauge-fixing function $F^\mu(h)$ in \eqref{gauge fixing} is the most general covariant gauge-fixing term one can write down for a spin-$2$ field \cite{Capper:1979ej}.
+Because it contains two terms, there are also two independent gauge fixing parameters, $\alpha$ and $\beta$.\footnote{This is unlike in the case of a spin-$1$ field for which the most general covariant gauge-fixing term is $1/(2\xi)\int\mathrm{d}^{d+1}x\sqrt{g}\left(\nabla^\mu A_\mu\right)^2$ and depends on a single gauge fixing parameter $\xi$.} In the ghost action $S_{\rm gh}[b,c,h;g]$ in \eqref{ghost} we separated the ghost kinetic term from the (infinite number of) interaction terms between the ghosts and the graviton.
 The full path integral reads

 and can be used to determine the correlators of the theory.
 The free ghost and graviton propagators are defined to match the $\mathcal{O}(\kappa^2)$ term in the perturbative expansion of the corresponding two-point functions,